widelands/widelands/README.md

 ## Compiling

 We support compiling Widelands for Linux, Windows under MSys2, and MacOs with GCC >= 4.8 or Clang/LLVM >= 3.4, though it might work with other compilers too.
+We have more detailed documentation available at: https://www.widelands.org/wiki/BuildingWidelands/

+### Dependencies

 You will need to install the following dependencies:

 *  [libSDL](http://www.libsdl.org/) >=2.0
 *  [libSDL_image](http://www.libsdl.org/projects/SDL_image)